 South Korea is primarily a monolingual country.

 However, English has become quite popular in the past few decades.
-Many also use the local variety of English — Konglish.
+Many also use the local variety of English, such as Konglish.

-Despite the focus on English education in Korea, English is still not widespread in the suburbs and smaller towns.
+Despite focusing on English education in Korea, English is still not widespread in the suburbs and smaller towns.

-But you can easily find an abundance of English speakers in Seoul and tourist areas.
+However, you can easily find an abundance of English speakers in Seoul and other tourist areas.

 South Korea has always been one of the most popular countries and an ideal place to teach English abroad.
 The reasons are apparent.

-There are thousands of international and public schools for different age groups that impart English education right from the start.
+Thousands of international and public schools for different age groups impart English education right from the start.

 Besides, Hagwon, a private school-after-school system, is mushrooming at every nook and cranny of the South Korean peninsula.